top of page

 Apply a natural emollient such as shea butter or emu oil to form a barrier.

-Shower off straight away.
-Take some travel size shampoo and conditioner with you that you've added Vit C powder to, to help neutralise chlorine in your hair.
+Shower straight away.
 Spray skin with the DIY Vitamin C spray below.
 Take more Vit C as above.
-When you're home, have an epsom salt bath (de-chlorinate water with Vit C if needed) and follow up with a nice chamomile tea.
+Have an epsom salt bath at home (adding Vit C if needed) and follow up with chamomile tea.

 ½ cup filtered water